GoyoSanchezMontes/Amphibian_age-at-size/scripts/README.md

 10 amphibian species studied in a long-term monitoring program in central Spain.

 The file 'models.csv' contains a list of different growth function models that can be applied to repeated body size measures of identified individuals.
-These models correspond to four broad model formulations: von-Bertalanffy, Logistic, Schnute and Seasonal.
+These models correspond to four broad model formulations: von-Bertalanffy (coded as VB), Logistic, Schnute and Seasonal.

 The file 'age_certain.csv' contains body size measures of individuals of known age, given the date of the measurement record and the estimated date of metamorphosis.